Colappo/Simple-Calculator/README.md

 # Simple-Calculator

 ✨ It's a simple calculator.
-🍕 If you use this code, write in the comment "by Colappo" 🍕